br00k/terraformware/README.md

 # Terraform for VMware and Infoblox

+## how to use the script

+Install the script first: `sudo python setup.py install`

+run: `terraformware -h`

+The script must be executed within the directory where you have the terraform configuration files

 This script will:

 - render `terraform.j2` and create a terraform file (`main.tf`) using the variables defined in `variables.tf` (this file will vanish when the script ends)